alexch/rerun/README.md

         rerun ruby app.rb

+If the first part of the command is a `.rb` filename, then `ruby` is optional, so the above can also be accomplished like this:

+        rerun app.rb

-Or if you're running a Rack app that's configured in config.ru but you want it on port 4000 and in debug mode, and only want to watch the `app` subdirectory:
+Or if you're using Thin to run a Rack app that's configured in config.ru but you want it on port 4000 and in debug mode, and only want to watch the `app` subdirectory: